NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 4th (OPTIONAL) Add Ricardo Reis and Jose Saramago, can our Model distinguish between the two

 To discuss:
-- Most .txt files start with general information about the text like title, author, year of publication, summary and so on.
-Clean all metadata from the txt files
-- textpipe if possible?
-- Alternatives: ...??

 - What will constitute as baseline?